 FHA and conventional loans might be competitive when it comes to down payments.
 But there are some key differences when it comes to mortgage insurance.

 Borrowers who use a conventional home loan with a low down payment usually have to pay for private mortgage insurance (PMI).
-But the insurance policy can be cancelled later on, when the homeowner’s equity rises to a certain level.
+But the insurance policy can be canceled later on when the homeowner’s equity rises to a certain level.
 With the FHA program, on the other hand, most buyers have to pay mortgage insurance for as long as they keep the loan.